ti-v/Computational-Biology-Resources-/README.md

 This repo was inspired by free programming books, which is also a repo hosted on GitHub, and the place where I made my first PRs.

-**About Hacktoberfest:** I'll try to get this repo on Hacktoberfest, but I doubt they'd accept this it.
+**About Hacktoberfest:** I'll try to get this repo on Hacktoberfest, but I doubt they'd accept this repo as it is right now.
 If they do, great!
 I'd love to get people who can actually code (unlike me) to hopefully make a coded website for this one day :) (Either that, or maybe I learn how to code...)

 **Want to Contribute?:** Please read (contributing) for more details!